jdelpego/myFirstAgent/README.md

 ## Running

 - Run Agent0: `python agent0.py`
-- Run Discord Manager: `python discordManager.py`
+- Run Discord Manager: `python discord_manager.py`

 ## Notes

 - This is a learning project, so code may not be production-ready.
 - Be cautious with Discord API calls, especially deletions.
-- Requires a valid Discord bot token for discordManager.
+- Requires a valid Discord bot token for discord_manager.

 ## License